pymc-devs/pymc2/docs/INSTALL.rst

 Installing from GitHub
 ======================

-You can check out the 2.3 branch of PyMC from the `GitHub`_ repository::
+You can check out PyMC from the `GitHub`_ repository::

-    git clone -b 2.3 git://github.com/pymc-devs/pymc.git@2.3
+    git clone git://github.com/pymc-devs/pymc.git

 Previous versions are available in the ``/tags`` directory.